LGBTQ history in Belgium: 1980s

 The AIDS epidemic affected Belgium, it was considered irrelevant with little action taken against it by the Belgian Government.
 However, in the 1980s it became clear many gay men were HIV-positive and young men, particularly, were dying from the illness.
 Stigma and discrimination against the LGBT community was associated with the fear of AIDS.
 Some cities, ordered by the public, closed gay saunas and hospitals and dentists sent HIV-positive gay men away.
 In 1985 blood tests were able to detect HIV and AIDS inhibitors were available in 1987.
+That same year, the non-profit Horizon-Espoir ASBL was established to collect the coins tossed into the Jeanneke Pis fountain, which initially donated them to organisations researching treatments for HIV and AIDS.